scubamatrix/BlazorShortUrl/README.md

 ## Quickstart

+### Step 1: Create .env file

+Rename .env_sample to .env and configure environment variables for your application.

+### Step 2: Setup develpment SSL certificate (optional)

+This step applies to development environment.

 When starting a new .NET project, it is often an exercise in patience to find the correct syntax for the SQL Server Connection String.

 ```bash